 Signs Your Graphics Card Thermal Paste Needs Replacing

 - Graphics card temperatures are higher than they used to be.
-If your GPU ran at 70°C full load a year ago and now hits 85–90°C on the same game at the same settings, something has changed.
-Paste degradation is a primary cause alongside dust buildup.
+If your GPU ran at 70°C full load a year ago and now hits 85–90°C on the same game, paste degradation is a primary cause alongside dust buildup.

 - Fans are louder or running at higher RPM than normal.
 The graphics card is working harder to shed heat — which usually means it isn’t shedding it efficiently anymore.

 - GPU hotspot temperatures are extremely high.
-Modern graphics cards report both GPU temperature and hotspot.
-As the HWZ community notes, a hotspot delta of more than 20°C above GPU temperature is a warning sign worth investigating.
+A hotspot delta of more than 20°C above GPU temperature is a warning sign worth investigating.

 - The graphics card is 3+ years old and has never been repasted.
-At this point it’s worth checking even without obvious symptoms — especially before a heavy project or hardware upgrade.
+At this point it’s worth checking even without obvious symptoms.

 What Happens If You Leave Degraded Paste Too Long

 - Accelerated fan wear.
-Fans running at 90–100% constantly due to high temperatures wear out much faster than fans cycling at moderate speed.
-Fan bearing failure is a common secondary consequence of chronically high GPU temperatures.
+Fans running at 90–100% constantly wear out much faster than fans cycling at moderate speed.

 - Higher operating temperatures stress other components.
-VRAM and VRM components on the graphics card also run hotter when the cooling system is compromised.
-Over time this shortens their lifespan.
+VRAM and VRM components also run hotter when the cooling system is compromised.

 ⚠️ Note on GPU VRAM thermal pads: When replacing graphics card thermal paste, the thermal pads on VRAM chips and VRM components should also be inspected and replaced if they have hardened or cracked.
-Pad thickness varies by GPU model — using the wrong thickness is a common DIY mistake that causes its own problems.
+Pad thickness varies by GPU model — using the wrong thickness is a common DIY mistake.

 Graphics Card vs CPU Thermal Paste — Is It the Same Job?

 The paste compound itself can be the same — a good non-conductive thermal compound works equally well on a CPU and a graphics card GPU die.
-But the job is more involved on a graphics card for several reasons:
+But the job is more involved on a graphics card: GPU coolers attach with multiple screws in a specific torque sequence, VRAM and VRM thermal pads need to be replaced with the correct thickness, and large GPU dies require careful paste application technique.

 What Type of Thermal Paste Should You Use on a Graphics Card?

 Liquid metal compounds are not suitable for graphics card applications.
-They migrate under pressure from the GPU cooler, are electrically conductive (creating a risk near VRAM and power components), and are not recommended by most technicians for graphics card GPU die use.
-Stick with conventional paste for any GPU or graphics card repaste.
+They migrate under pressure, are electrically conductive (creating a risk near VRAM and power components), and are not recommended for GPU die use.

 Frequently Asked Questions